 Faculty and Staff Children Exchange Program (FACHEX)-This is a four-year undergraduate tuition remission program for children of full-time faculty, administrators, and staff at twenty-six participating Jesuit universities and colleges.
 The tuition remission pertains to regular sessions of full-time enrollment.
 There are no waivers for summer session tuition.
 Faculty and staff wishing to utilize this program should consult the Fringe Benefits Manual for limitations and other details, and should contact the Director of Financial Aid who is Spring Hill's FACHEX coordinator.
+Since FACHEX positions available are very limited, interested applicants need to apply in the fall of their senior year in high school.

 Family Grants-A rebate of 10 percent on tuition will be given for each immediate member beyond the first of the same family, provided all are in attendance simultaneously as full-time students and provided the rebate is requested in writing.
 Spring Hill College Grants-Awarded based on demonstrated need.
+Spring Hill Room Awards-Awarded based on demonstrated need to help pay the costs of living on campus.